AdamSkynew/wordpress-theme/README.md

 # Wordpress Theme
 Wordpress theme that I did, while I was doing the treinaweb course.
-The codes are commented in brazilian portuguese. finish this curso before began studying github, this is the motive for few commits.
+The codes are commented in brazilian portuguese. finish this before began studying github, this is the motive for few commits.